 Highland Prep believes that college and career readiness are two of the most important determinants of a school’s success and may be measured by a school’s ability to transition its graduates to post-secondary education without remediation.
 HP believes that the best way to ensure that their students acquire these skills is through exposure to a rigorous curriculum.
 HP’s rigorous curriculum includes honors and advanced placement (AP) classes since students who participate in the AP curriculum have increased high school graduation and college completion rates over those who do not (College Board, 2007).

 Highland Prep features a robust sports program with a full array of fall, winter, and spring sports, as well as summer sports camps.
-We are also a proud member of the Canyon Athletic Association, CAA.
-Click here to access our CAA team pages.
+We are also a proud member of the Arizona Interscholastic Association, AIA.
+Click here to access our AIA page.

 Future Freshmen Academy:

 Highland Prep believes that greater attention must be paid to supporting the transition from middle to high school in order to close the proficiency gap.
 HP’s Future Freshman Academy was designed to meet this need.
 The Academy specifically targets freshmen who enroll at the school with significant gaps in both pre-algebra and reading comprehension.
 Highland Prep’s Future Freshmen Academy operates during the month of June.

 At Highland Prep, a regular school day spans from 8:00 a.m. to 2:30 p.m. with 90 minutes of instruction for each of 4 subjects totaling 360 minutes (6 hours) per day (per quarter = 8 credits per year.
 This is 2 hours of additional instruction over state requirements.
 On early release days, the school day will span from 8:00 a.m. to 1:30 p.m. with 75 minutes of instruction for each of 4 subjects totaling 300 minutes (5 hours) per day.
 This is 1 hour of additional instruction over state requirements.